5 Jobs You Can Do With a Queensland Real Estate Registration Certificate

 And plenty more

 Any role that involves working with property as an asset requires a registration certificate.
-The five above roles are the most common in real estate, but there are plenty more niche roles that could suit your personality.
+The five roles listed above are the most common in real estate, but there are plenty more niche roles that could suit your personality.
 Whatever your talents and passions, there’s almost certainly a role in the real estate industry that will let you flourish.
 To find exactly which one suits you, consider booking a free consultation with our career coaches today.
 If you’re ready to get started, enrol in the Registration course here.

 Please note that without a full real estate licence, practitioners can only operate under a principal licensee.
 To acquire a full licence and be permitted to operate independently, enrol with the REIQ today.